The first time I made fondue, I burned the cheese.

 - Apple slices (the sweetness and acid complement Gruyère beautifully)

-- Pear slices (same logic—fruit and cheese is always a great pairing)
+- Pear slices (same logic, fruit and cheese works well together)

 - Cured meats (wrap bread around a slice of prosciutto before dipping)